 The RMC campus, rich in history, heritage, and tradition, is located on Point Frederick, a small peninsula just to the east of Kingston, Ontario.
 RMC is situated midway between Toronto and Montreal, and only two hours from Ottawa, the nation’s capital.
 This scenic location, at the junction of Lake Ontario and the St. Lawrence River, is of great historic importance.
 It has been an active military site since 1789 and, during the War of 1812, it served as the major naval station in Upper Canada.
 Ships of the Royal Navy were built and based here.
 RMC currently has two National Historic Sites of Canada; the Royal Naval Dockyard, and the Point Frederick buildings.
 In 1876 RMC opened its doors to the first Cadets, making the College Ontario’s fifth oldest University.

 “Where every day begins with a sense of purpose…. and every day ends with a sense of pride”

 The Regular Officer Training Plan (ROTP) gives young Canadians an opportunity to obtain both an Officer’s commission in the Canadian Armed Forces and an undergraduate degree.
-Candidates who have been accepted at RMCC or at another Canadian university are enrolled in the CAF as Officer Cadets.
+Candidates who have been accepted at RMC or at another Canadian university are enrolled in the CAF as Officer Cadets.